dsccommunity/xPSDesiredStateConfiguration/README.md

 * Moved DSC pull server setup tests to DSCPullServerSetup folder for new common tests
+* xArchive:
+    * Updated the resource to be a high quality resource
+    * Transferred the existing "unit" tests to integration tests
+    * Added unit and end-to-end tests
+    * Updated documentation and examples

 * xUser
     * Fixed error handling in xUser